 Policy Against Discrimination and Harassment

 Discrimination and harassment are not to be tolerated within our community.
-All SIGCOMM events and communications (emails, online social network groups, etc.) must abide by ACM policy against discrimination and harassment (see here for a comprehensive description of the policy).
+All SIGCOMM events and communications (emails, online social network groups, etc.) must abide by the ACM policy against discrimination and harassment.
 If a violation of this policy occurs, ACM urges reporting the incident to the event chairs or the ACM President, CEO, or COO.
 SIGCOMM recognizes that reporting to the conference chairs or an upper-level ACM administrator can be intimidating, especially in the face of an already traumatic experience.

 The SIGCOMM CARES Committee (SIGCOMM Committee to Aid REporting on discrimination and haraSsment policy violations) is intended to assist members of our community who may have experienced or witnessed behaviors that violate the ACM policy against discrimination and harassment at an event sponsored by the SIG.
 It was created following ACM SIGARCH initiatives and leveraging the experience with an ad hoc committee in SIGCOMM 2018.
 Note that despite CARES, for the matter to be reported, the person experiencing the incident must still themselves submit the complaint to ACM, where it will be handled according to ACM’s policy.